SA President Lists 5 Ways He Plans to Curb Illegal Immigration by Ghanaians, Other Africans

 • South African President Cyril Ramaphosa addressed the nation to announce a five-point strategy aimed at curbing illegal immigration

-• Authorities planned to jail employers who hire undocumented workers and establish dedicated courts to speed up deportations
+• Authorities are planning to jail employers who hire undocumented workers and establish dedicated courts to speed up deportations

-• Officials recorded that the Border Management Authority intercepted over 450,000 people attempting to enter the country illegally in the past year
+• Officials said the Border Management Authority intercepted over 450,000 people attempting to enter the country illegally in the past year

 Cyril Ramaphosa, Illegal immigration, South Africa, undocumented workers, immigration law, employment of undocumented migrants, anti-foreigner sentiment, South African immigration policy

-The South African government lists 5 measures to curb illegal immigrants from Ghana and other countries.
+South Africa, under President Cyril Ramaphosa, lists five measures to curb illegal immigrants from Ghana and other countries.
 Image credit: Anadolu Ajansi

 Source: UGC